hashicorp/terraform-provider-aws/website/docs/d/availability_zone.html.markdown

 This can be used both to validate an availability zone given in a variable and to split the AZ name into its component parts of an AWS region and an AZ identifier letter.
-The latter may be useful e.g. for implementing a consistent subnet numbering scheme across several regions by mapping both the region and the subnet letter to network numbers.
+The latter may be useful e.g., for implementing a consistent subnet numbering scheme across several regions by mapping both the region and the subnet letter to network numbers.